I am a Ph.D. student in Computer Science at Tel-Aviv Univeristy, advised by Prof. Daniel Cohen-Or.

 and B.Sc. (cum laude) in Applied Mathematics from Bar-Ilan University.

-We present the first personalized face generator, trained for a specific individual from ~100 of their images.
+We present the first personalized face generator, trained for a specific individual from

 The model now holds a personalized prior, faithfully representing their unique appearance.

-We then leverage the personalized prior to solve a number of ill-posed image enhancement and editing tasks.
+We then leverage the personalized prior to solve a number of ill-posed image enhancement and

 Two models as considered aligned if they share the same architecture, and one of them (the